dropmann/gamlj_glm/README.md

 General Linear Model module of the GAMLj suite for Jamovi

-Estimates a general linear model with categorial and/or continuous variables, with options to facilitate estimation of interactions, simple slopes, simple effects, etc.
+The module estimates a general linear model with categorial and/or continuous variables, with options to facilitate estimation of interactions, simple slopes, simple effects, etc.

 Detailed information at  https://mcfanda.github.io/galmj_glm/

 ## Model
-The model can estimate OLS linear models for any combination of categorical and continuous variables, thus providing an easy way for multiple regression, ANOVA, ANCOVA and moderation analysis.
+The module can estimate OLS linear models for any combination of categorical and continuous variables, thus providing an easy way for multiple regression, ANOVA, ANCOVA and moderation analysis.
 ## Estimates
 The modules provides ANOVA tables and parameter estimates for any estimated model.
 Effect size (eta, omega, and beta) are optionally computed